wolfskaempf/ga_statistics/README.md

 ## How to help make `ga_statistics` better
-You can just start working and send a pull request!
+You can just start working on any of the open issued and send a pull request!
 If you don't know what that means, ask @wolfskaempf for help.

 ## I don't know how I got here, what is all of this?